tsimut/Final-Project/README.md

 NLTK & gensim- To clean data and to perform some basic NLP ELMO Vectors & Linear regression- Sentiment analysis LDA Model- Topic Modeling
-pylDavis: To create visual the topics
+pylDavis: To visualize the topics

 Models were deployed with Flask